The Ultimate Songwriting Jumpstart, with Jacques Hopkins on The Online Course Guy.

 Instead of producing 7 hour long videos, I choose to break each module into several short videos of 3-10 minutes.
 While this makes it easier for my students, it greatly increases production time.

-Looking back, it’s obvious that I should have focused on finishing instead of producing a course.
+Looking back, it’s obvious that I should have focused on finishing the full course instead of “producing” a course.

 I bought Camtasia and this is speeding up the video production… I’m combining what I’ve already learned through shooting and editing video with this new software so I can create a better product in less time!